 A key strategy in getting through the flu season is to keep the workforce as healthy as possible.
-There are a number of actions that organizations can take depending upon the severity of the situation.
-Some of those actions include:
+Depending on the severity of the situation, organizations can take various actions, including:

 How to handle paid leave benefits is one of the biggest concerns businesses struggle with during the flu season.
 With certain legal exceptions, employers are free to establish their own paid leave benefits and administer those benefits according to the best interests of the business.
 Before an epidemic strikes, employers should review their existing paid leave policies to determine whether modifications should be made.
-When the federal government recommended in August 2009 that businesses plan for a H1N1 flu pandemic by making attendance and sick leave policies more flexible, many organizations across the country were already doing just that, and many more were thinking about it.
+See Are Your Workers Making Customers Sick?

 Questions to ask when reviewing paid leave policies and practices include:

-Depending upon the impact of the flu in one’s workplace or if one is operating in a high-risk industry, quarantine is another option to curb widespread influenza in the workplace.
+Depending on the impact of the flu in a workplace or if employees are operating in a high-risk industry, quarantine is another option to curb widespread influenza in the workplace.
 Quarantine is the mandatory isolation of an individual in an effort to contain something dangerous.
 Employers can impose quarantine if they believe employee safety or the business is at risk by requiring employees with symptoms or known exposure to stay home for a certain period of time.
 The CDC recommends that people with influenza-like illness remain at home until at least 24 hours after they are free of fever (100° F [37.8°C]) or signs of a fever without the use of fever-reducing medications.2

 Employers must decide whether to pay employees during health-related absences.
 If pay is provided, the next question to address is, at what point does the employer stop paying the employee when the employee is not performing work.
 This issue is addressed mainly through sick leave policies, FMLA policies and disability insurance.
-Resolution of this issue requires examination of federal, state and local law.
-Currently, the federal FMLA does not require paid leave.
-However, some states are moving toward requiring paid leave in FMLA-type situations.
+Resolution of this issue also requires examination of federal, state and local law.

-Fair Labor Standards Act (FLSA) is the cornerstone of wage and hour law in the United States.
-Applicable provisions of this law should be considered before deciding to not pay an employee for an absence.
-Any applicable state laws should also be reviewed before an employer chooses to not pay an employee for an absence.
-Generally, under the FLSA, nonexempt or hourly employees need only be paid for actual hours worked.
-Unless there is a policy or practice that promises pay to employees for these types of absences.
+The Fair Labor Standards Act (FLSA) is the cornerstone of wage and hour law in the United States.
+Employers should consider applicable provisions of this law, as well as applicable state laws, before deciding not to pay an employee for an absence.
+Generally, under the FLSA, hourly, nonexempt employees need only be paid for actual hours worked, unless there is a policy or practice that promises pay to employees for these types of absences.
 Nonexempt employees paid a salary may fall under different rules.
 See Can employers dock the pay of salaried, nonexempt employees for absences?

 Employee relations considerations

 Employers should also make decisions regarding the application of attendance policies.
 Employers with no-fault attendance policies may decide to temporarily forgo counting absences during a flu epidemic.
-A decision will need to be made on how stringently sick leave and unscheduled absence rules will be applied.
+They will need to decide how stringently to apply sick leave and unscheduled absence rules.
+See Managing Employee Attendance.

 Keeping the business running

-After an approach has been established for handling workplace absences during an epidemic, the next step in dealing with a flu outbreak or other epidemic is to determine how to keep the business running smoothly despite high rates of unplanned absences.
+After organizations establish an approach for handling workplace absences during an epidemic, the next step in dealing with a flu outbreak or other epidemic is to determine how to keep the business running smoothly despite high rates of unplanned absences.

 HR professionals and top management should prepare written guidance for managers instructing them how to handle such situations.
-It is important for organizations to adapt quickly during an epidemic or other environmental emergency.
+Organizations must adapt quickly during an epidemic or other environmental emergency.
 Managers should provide constant communication to employees and upper management on staffing considerations.
 In turn, senior management should educate and empower frontline managers to make quick decisions affecting business operations and staffing.
-It is important to think creatively during such crises and to utilize temporary measures that may not have been appropriate before the crisis arose.
+It is important to think creatively during such crises and to use temporary measures that may not have been appropriate before the crisis arose.
 Some staffing strategies that managers may want to consider during the flu season include:

-Once an epidemic has ended and business begins to return to normal, steps should be taken to ensure a seamless recovery from emergency operations to normal operations.
+Once an epidemic has ended and business begins to return to normal, employers should take steps to ensure a seamless recovery from emergency operations to normal operations.

 The first step in returning to normal operations is communication to all employees.
-Employees should be notified that any policies or rules that were temporarily lifted, added or changed to accommodate the flu season are now back to normal.
+Organizations should notify employees that any policies or rules that were temporarily lifted, added or changed to accommodate the flu season are now back to normal.
 In addition, post-epidemic communications to employees should remind them of what the normal operating policies are and let them know when these rules will return.

-Whether an organization has employees in London or Timbuktu, it should follow best practices for global pandemic planning.
+Whether an organization has employees in London or Timbuktu, it should follow recommendations for global pandemic planning.
 HR professionals should assess the risk to the employee and the risk to the business if something were to happen to a particular employee.

 Global pandemic planning

-Because the typical workplace pulls employees together in close daily contact, the international H1N1 outbreak in 2009 heightened concerns for multinational employers.
-Multinational companies have a keen interest in keeping staff healthy and in containing the spread of a disease, not only for the obvious reason of employee welfare, but also to keep worldwide business operations running, to minimize liability exposure and to avoid adverse publicity.
+Because the typical workplace pulls employees together in close daily contact, a contagious disease outbreak may cause heightened concerns for multinational employers.
+Multinational companies have a keen interest in keeping staff healthy and in containing the spread of a disease, not only for the obvious reason of employee welfare but also to keep worldwide business operations running, to minimize liability exposure and to avoid adverse publicity.
 No cruise line wants to be in the news for being rampant with the norovirus, and no airline wants to be identified with carrying passengers with tuberculosis.
 To respond to these concerns, multinationals may decide to launch global pandemic plans.
 See Ebola Outbreak Is 'Wake-Up Call' for HR.

 The elements in an effective pandemic plan vary widely by employer—with the medical issues interrelating with the legal.
 Pandemic plans tend to address topics as varied as: